 Evolving Networks provides true bonding solutions for a range of technologies, including ADSL, ADSL2+ and fibre broadband.
 Evolving Networks provides a complete solution that includes provision of broadband lines to achieve full control of the service offered.
 Evolving Networks positions itself as a premium supplier of bonded solutions.
 Its bonded solutions are delivered uncontended.
 It also offers compression and quality of service to maximise performance.

 Latest!
-We have been undertaking a long-term trial of bonded services from Evolving Networks, which includes the bonding of two ADSL connections, a fibre FTTC connection bonded with ADSL2+ (to provide resilience) and the bonding of two FTTC fibre connections.
+We have undertaken a long-term trial of bonded services from Evolving Networks, which includes the bonding of two ADSL connections, a fibre FTTC connection bonded with ADSL2+ (to provide resilience) and the bonding of two FTTC fibre connections.
 Click on the following links to read our reviews of bonded ADSL from Evolving Networks:

 Sharedband claims that its bonding service can achieve download and upload throughputs that are close to the sum of the throughputs of the individual lines bonded.
 The Sharedband service works independently of any ISP, so it is not dependent on the availability of any particular broadband service provider.
 Therefore, it is available to all UK broadband users and can be used with existing broadband services.
 Since the Shareband service can use ADSL or ADSL2+ connections from different network providers, extra resilience can be achieved by deliberately selecting independent providers for each line.